 We’ve worked to develop and test a material that will print to the high quality standard you’ve come to expect from Formlabs materials.
-However, soft 3D printing materials in general require denser support structures and attention to specific design guidelines before you print.
+However, 3D printing soft materials in general requires denser support structures and attention to specific design guidelines before you print.

 Read our “Using Elastic Resin” support article for a deeper look at how to support and orient parts for printing with this material.Help Center: Using Elastic Resin